pixashot/blog/introduction/index.md

 Please let me know what you think of Pixashot and how you're using it in your projects.
 I'm always looking for ways to make it even more useful for developers.

-Ready to try it out?
-Deploy Pixashot today and join our community of developers building more efficient screenshot infrastructure.
+Ready to take back control of your screenshot infrastructure?
+Deploy Pixashot in the next 5 minutes and see what screenshot APIs should have been all along.